Closing the Loop

 Durham County Schools

 Our Durham County School Garden Partners are currently The Lerner School, Glenn Elementary SchoolEno Valley Elementary, C. E. Jordan High School Greenhouse & Garden, Bethesda Elementary School, Lyons Farm Elementary School, Oak Grove Elementary, R.N.
 Harris Elementary SchoolSandy Ridge Elementary SchoolHillandale Elementary School, Eastway Elementary School, Durham School of the ArtsW.G.
 Pearson Magnet Elementary School, E.K.
-Powe Elementary School, and Hope Creek Gardens for Neurodiverse Students.
+Powe Elementary School, Hope Creek Gardens for Neurodiverse StudentsNorthern High School, Lucas Middle School, and EK Powe Elementary School.
+When you share your earned compost with Durham County Schools, the participating schools can request compost delivery to be used in their school gardens to grow healthy food and educate students about the importance of healthy soil!

 members are supporting this garden with their compost*